solana-foundation/developer-content/content/courses/program-security/security-intro.md

 objectives:
   - Understand how to approach the Program Security Module
 description:
-  "Learn how to think intelligently about security for your on-chain programs, whether developing in Anchor or Native Rust."
+  "Learn how to think intelligently about security for your onchain programs, whether developing in Anchor or Native Rust."
 ---